-If you’re looking for a new set of wheels to get the neighbour’s curtains twitching, comparing car loans before you drive off into the sunset could help you avoid a hefty financial pile-up in the future.
-See what I did there?
+If you’re looking for a new set of wheels, comparing car loans could help you avoid a hefty financial pile-up in the future.

 Comparing annual percentage rates (APRs) is a good place to start, along with monthly repayment information.
 Don’t forget that the headline rate isn’t available for everyone.
 Just 51% of people accepted for a loan will get the attractive rate advertised.
 APRs are part of a bigger picture.
 You should also look at other factors that may bump up the total cost of the loan such as arrangement fees.
 Take note of the finer details too, such as whether the company offers instant decisions or ‘soft search’ facilities that won’t affect your credit score.